 C. A student must maintain immigration status and be in good standing with Immigration and Naturalization Service.

-D. Submit an Application for Admission form and return it with an application fee of $15 to the Registrar.
+D. Submit an Application for F-1 International Students see link below.
+A $15 application fee will be added to billing once you are registered.
 The form uses adobe acrobat reader to display and print, if you do not have acrobat reader you can download a free copy by clicking on the name.

 E. Upon receipt of the application and fee, the Registrar will issue an I-20 form to those students transferring from a language center or college in the United States.
 For those desiring to be admitted to Seminole State College directly from their home country, the application for admission, the $15 fee, the letter of financial support, and, official test scores showing English language proficiency must be provided before an I-20 will be issued.
 International students applying for admission who will attend a language center in the United States prior to attending Seminole State College will be provided a conditional letter of acceptance upon receipt of the application for admission, the letter of financial support, and the $15 fee.
 Admission will be based upon meeting all of the requirements of Section I above.
 The I-20 to be used in gaining admission to the United States must come from the language center which the student will attend before attending Seminole State College.